 • Then sing your breath to use the voice as much as possible; this might include alternate nostril breathing with a 3:3:3 ratio (inhale 3, hold 3, exhale 3); work your way up to 6 or 7 seconds, or moving the arms up for a count of four, out for a count of four, and down for a count of four

-Tina Pressly is CEO of Mobility City of Upstate SC
+Tina Pressly is CEO of My Mobility Medics

 This recognition was part of a nationwide observation of Falls Prevention Awareness Day that featured education and fun.

 Lombard, Illinois (Oct 9, 2019) –Each year, thousands of educators, caregivers, health and aging professionals, and older adults across the country focus their efforts on one goal: preventing falls.
 That’s why DuPage Mobility Group partnered with the National Council on Aging (NCOA) and the Falls Free® Initiative to celebrate Falls Prevention Awareness Day on September 23.
 This year’s activities focused on the teamwork needed to prevent falls effectively.

 Falls are a leading cause of injury for people aged 65 and older, but they are not an inevitable part of aging.
 There are proven ways to prevent them.
 DuPage Mobility Group’s fun community realization will empower older adults to stay active, independent, and safe in their homes and communities.